We live in an age where on-demand is the norm and the expectation.

 The software industry is at a tipping point now where enterprise-level industrial software providers have or are pursuing SaaS solutions.
 The benefits, like real-time collaboration and accessibility, align with customer demand and business climate.
 A survey of engineering, design, and PLM leaders revealed 75 percent are willing to explore SaaS for a CAD or PLM solution.
 For roughly 1 in 3 survey respondents, COVID-19 increased their interest in SaaS-based solutions.

 Bottom Line: SaaS is the wave of the future – and industrial companies that invest in this delivery methods for their mission-critical tools now will be well ahead of the competition in the coming years.

 PTC has made the commitment to and investment in SaaS solutions.
-Currently, PTC has multiple products available via SaaS, including augmented reality offerings Vuforia Expert Capture and Vuforia Instruct, Onshape for product engineering and development, Creo Generative Design Extension and Arena for product lifecycle management.
+Currently, PTC has multiple products available via SaaS, including augmented reality offerings Vuforia Expert Capture, Onshape for product engineering and development, Creo Generative Design Extension and Arena for product lifecycle management.
 With the foundational PTC Atlas SaaS platform, PTC will expand its SaaS offerings in the coming years.